How to Prevent Employee Burnout

 06 How to Recover From Burnout

-Recovering from burnout requires manager and organizational alignment -- because employees are less likely to experience burnout when their holistic workplace needs are met.
+Burnout recovery requires manager and organizational alignment -- because employees are less likely to experience burnout when their holistic workplace needs are met.

 Start by ensuring your employees feel supported and recognized for their work and connected to their team and manager.